isabellajchiara/GSPathways/README.md

 Here you can run 3 breeding cycles in a row

-Start with MultipleCyclesF2 and it will source the following required scripts
+Start with MultipleCyclesF2 and it will source Cycle2 and Cycle3

+Try different models by sourcing: random forest(RF), neural net(ANN), support vector machine(SVM) or ridge regression(RRBLUP)

+Models can use random(RD) or stratified clusters(SC) training set.

 Parent selections are made at F2